jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 (10) This clause is subject to clause 7 (which imposes requirements regarding the qualifications of individual panel members and the collective knowledge and experience of the panel).

 ### 4 Chairperson of panel
-(1) The panel convener must appoint, as one of the members appointed under clause 3, a suitably qualified lawyer or planner with experience in relevant law to be the chairperson of a panel.
+(1) The panel convener must appoint, as one of the members appointed under clause 3, a suitably qualified lawyer or resource management planner to be the chairperson of a panel.
 (2) However, the panel convener may act as the chairperson of a panel instead of appointing another person as chairperson of the panel.
 (3) Despite subclauses (1) and (2), the panel convener may, if the circumstances require it, appoint a person who is accredited under section 39A of the Resource Management Act 1991 to be the chairperson of a panel.
 (4) In the event of an equality of votes, the chairperson of the panel has a casting vote.